 She is the Sheriff Office’s “Buffin” lead and subject matter expert, having worked with the Office of the City Attorney in San Francisco and local law enforcement agencies to develop new release procedures that replaced the Superior Court’s pre-arraignment bail schedule.
 A September 2019 federal court judgment, known as the Buffin court case, ruled that the court’s pre-arraignment bail schedule was unconstitutional.

 Undersheriff Johnson has helped advance multiple reforms toward a more equitable and compassionate criminal justice system including:

 - Introduction of the Public Safety Assessment (PSA) tool, a validated risk assessment tool, that launched in 2016.
 The PSA measures the likelihood that a person will commit a new crime or fail to appear in court while excluding factors such as race, gender, level of education, socioeconomic status, and neighborhood.

 - Expansion of the Sheriff’s Office’s Community Programs Unit to 24/7 operations to support justice-involved people in alternatives to incarceration.

 - Development of groundbreaking transgender, gender variant, and non-binary (TGN) policy and procedures for the Sheriff’s Office.

-- Implementation of a treatment and counseling program for cis and trans female survivors of domestic violence, stalking and trafficking.
+- Implementation of a treatment and counseling program for cisgender and trans female survivors of domestic violence, stalking, and trafficking.

-- Partnering on a $950,000 grant to start the Misdemeanor Behavioral Health Court, which provides treatment and alternatives to incarceration to arrestees with serious mental illness.
+- Partnering on a $950,000 grant to start the Misdemeanor Behavioral Health Court, which provides treatment and alternatives to incarceration for arrestees with serious mental illness.